Home ownership much more difficult for Millennials

 “The biggest challenge has been saving for a down payment,” said Jerald Prince.

-Holly’s advice is you should have at least 3 times the amount of your down payment in your savings, but a big down payment is not necessary.
+Signorelli's advice is you should have at least three times the amount of your down payment in your savings, but a big down payment is not necessary.

 “You do not have to put a lot of money down on a house,” she said.